CraigStuntz/CraigStuntz.github.io/drafts/2023-03-05-building-a-synthesizer-7.markdown

 ---
-title: "Building a Synthesizer, Chapter 7: Building the VCO"
+title: "Building a Synthesizer, Chapter 7: Building the Mixer"
 series: Building a Synthesizer
 chapter: "7"
 chapterName: Building the Mixer